Esri/arcgis-runtime-samples-android/java/surface-placement/README.md

 This sample uses an elevation service to add elevation/terrain to the scene.
 Graphics are positioned relative to that surface for the `DRAPED_BILLBOARDED`, `DRAPED_FLAT`, `ABSOLUTE` and `RELATIVE` surface placement modes.

 ## Tags

-Maps and Scenes
-3D
-absolute
-altitude
-draped
-elevation
-floating
-relative
-scenes
-sea level
-surface placement
+3D, absolute, altitude, draped, elevation, floating, relative, scenes, sea level, surface placement